createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 So if you're a Ruby developer with the same ideals this should help you get started quickly.

-This article assumes a clean install of Mac OS X Mavericks but I've added notes for Mountain Lion and those stuck on Lion should also be able to follow along.
+This article assumes a clean install of Mac OS X Mavericks/Yosemite but I've added notes for Mountain Lion and those stuck on Lion should also be able to follow along.

 ## The Essentials

 ### Install Command Line Tools

-Installion of Command Line Tools for Mavericks has changed from the previous versions, there is now a single command you can run in the terminal to trigger the install.
+Installion of Command Line Tools for Mavericks/Yosemite has changed from the previous versions, there is now a single command you can run in the terminal to trigger the install.

     xcode-select --install